BDSU/meeting-moderation-cards/README.md

 [![Node.js: 12.9.1](https://img.shields.io/badge/Node.js-12.9.1-green.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![npm: 6.14.4](https://img.shields.io/badge/npm-6.14.4-green.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This web application can be used for communication in large online meetings.
-Rather than sponaneously talking or using the chat, this app offers different cards which can be raised or lowered by every participant while preserving the order in which cards have been raised.
+Rather than spontaneously talking or using the chat, this app offers different cards which can be raised or lowered by every participant while preserving the order in which cards have been raised.

 # Installation